Kintoyyy/codeshum/README.md

 **Project Overview:**

 CodeShum is a personal project inspired by the original [CodeChum](https://codechum.com/).
 Created for fun and as a self-challenge, this project aims to replicate the features and functionality of CodeChum, providing a platform for coding challenges and enhancing my programming skills.
+This project works in conjunction with the [CodeChum Backend](https://github.com/kintoyyy/codechum-backend) for handling server-side logic and data management.

 **Features:**